bbc/audio-orchestrator/Readme.md

 # Development

-We use `yarn` as our package manager ([configure it for artifactory access](https://confluence.dev.bbc.co.uk/display/audioteam/bbcat-orchestration+libraries+and+tools) to get our private packages) and `lerna` workspaces to manage the monorepo structure.
-To install the dependencies, run the following commands at the top level:
+We use `yarn` as our package manager ([configure it for artifactory access](https://confluence.dev.bbc.co.uk/display/audioteam/bbcat-orchestration+libraries+and+tools) to get our private packages).
+To install the dependencies, run the following command at the top level:

 ```
-yarn install
-yarn bootstrap # runs lerna bootstrap
+yarn install # runs yarn install in each package directory
 ```

 This installs dependencies in all the packages and creates symlinks to local dependencies where required.
+Local dependencies also contained in this repository are referenced using the `link:../foo-bar` syntax in `package.json` files, instead of specifying a version number.

 The packages are designed to be used together to build the Electron app.
 The current structure looks like this: